Ntare22/ntare.xyz.cms/README.md

-# 🚀 Getting started with Strapi
+# 🚀 cms.ntare.xyz

-Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.
+This is a ntare.xyz cms for my blog, vides and work experience.

 ### `develop`